 - Improving the ability to chew food properly.

-- Protecting adjacent teeth from shifting into the gap, which can develop problems with your bite and result in other complications.
+- Protecting adjacent teeth from shifting into the gap, can develop problems with your bite and result in other complications.

 We hope that this blog has enlightened you about the benefits of dental bridges.
 If you are looking for the best dental bridge services in Pharr, TX, visit Arcade Dental because missing teeth can make it very difficult to eat, speak, and smile.
 Book your appointment today.